cregox/cregox.github.io/pages/nocover.md

 published: true
 ---

-i hate cover letters. and you should too. here's why.
+# {{ page.description }}

-keep in mind, this is no blog post. and i couldn't quickily find one. so i'll collect many links here and keep it as short as i can.
+since i couldn't quickily find someone blogging or [manifesting](/mani) about this, i'll collect many links here and keep it as short as i can.

 # job vacancies are overestimated